nikosgravos/yt-creator-scraper/README.md

 # YouTube Channel Scraper with ViewStats

-This repository contains two Python scripts that together allow you to discover YouTube channels in any niche and enrich them with public analytics from ViewStats:
+This repository includes two Python scripts that help you discover YouTube UGC (user-generated content) creators in any niche and enrich them with public analytics from ViewStats.
+Together, they enable rapid accumulation of niche-relevant CCs (content creators), complete with key metrics like subs, views, country, and estimated earnings.
+Ideal for building databases for marketing platforms, research tools, or SaaS apps, this system supports scalable UGC discovery and enrichment for use in creator outreach, influencer marketing, or audience analysis.
+Easily customizable for integration into your own workflows or applications.

 * `youtube_scraper.py`: Scrapes YouTube channels using the YouTube Data API v3 based on search keywords and filters.
-* `viewstats_scraper.py`: Uses Selenium to fetch additional analytics like views, revenue, and subscriber growth from [ViewStats.com](https://www.viewstats.com).
+* `viewstats_scraper.py`: Uses Selenium to fetch additional analytics like views, revenue, and subscriber growth from [viewstats.com](https://www.viewstats.com).

-## Features

-### YouTube Scraper (`youtube_scraper.py`)

-* Search for YouTube channels using niche-specific keywords.
-* Filter channels by:

-  * Subscriber count range
-  * Country code (optional)
-* Prevents duplicates by checking usernames and URLs.
-* Appends new search keywords to existing entries' niche field.
-* Tracks:

-  * API quota usage
-  * Number of API calls
-  * Skipped reasons (e.g., wrong country, subs out of range)

-### ViewStats Scraper (`viewstats_scraper.py`)

-* Enriches channel data with:

-  * Views from the last 28 days
-  * Subscribers gained in the last 28 days
-  * Estimated revenue
-  * Long vs short views breakdown
-* Uses `selenium` and `webdriver-manager` to automate Chrome.
-* Detects and skips unavailable or untracked channels.

----

 ## Setup